lkilcher/dolfyn/docs/motion-correction.rst

         avm.correct_motion(dat, accel_filtfreq=0.1) # specify the filter frequency in Hz.

-2. For users who want to perform motion correction with minimal Python scripting, the :repo:`motcorrect_vectory.py
-   <tree/master/scripts/motcorrect_vector.py>` script can be used.
-So long as
-   |dlfn| has been `installed properly <install>`_, you can use this
-   script from the command line in a directory which contains your data files::
+2. For users who want to perform motion correction with minimal Python scripting, the :repo:`motcorrect_vector.py<tree/master/scripts/motcorrect_vector.py>` script can be used.
+So long as |dlfn| has been :ref:`installed properly<install>`, you can use this script from the command line in a directory which contains your data files::

         $ python motcorrect_vector.py vector_data_imu01.vec